JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 Making the modifications above and reloading the package, one can create a widget given a specific id and see it displayed in the console, e.g.: `play("hello", elementId = "see-you-in-the-console")`.

 In an attempt to become more at ease with this setup, let us change something and play with the widget.
-Out-of-the-box htmlwidgets uses `innerText`, which does very much what it says on the tin, it places text inside an element.
+Out-of-the-box htmlwidgets\index{htmlwidgets} uses `innerText`, which does very much what it says on the tin, it places text inside an element.
 JavaScript comes with another function akin to `innerText`, `innerHTML`.
-While the former only allows inserting text, the latter lets one insert any HTML.
+While the former only allows inserting text, the latter lets one insert any HTML\index{HTML}.

 ```js
 el.innerHTML = x.message;
 ```

-After changing the `play.js` file as above, and re-loading the package, one can use arbitrary HTML as messages as shown in Figure \@ref(fig:playground-h1).
+After changing the `play.js` file as above, and re-loading the package, one can use arbitrary HTML\index{HTML} as messages as shown in Figure \@ref(fig:playground-h1).

 ```r
 play("<h1>Using HTML!</h1>")